Speed Cache documentation

 By default, the files listed are the CSS, JS and font contained in your template and some from the media.
 If you want to minify all the files that are loaded on frontend (on all pages), we recommend to list the files and open the settings.

-From here you can select the server folders where your CSS, JS & Fonts are located, for example media/com_hikashop. then just hit the minify green switcher or use the toggle switch button.
+From here you can select the server folders where your CSS, JS & Fonts are located, for example media/com_hikashop. then just hit the minify green switcher or use the Toggle State button.

 V. CDN INTEGRATION